davidgyoung/davidgyoung.github.io/_posts/2020-05-07-hacking-the-overflow-area.md

 However, if two apps on the same phone try to use the data exchange technique at the same time, both will fail.
 If you plan to use this, realize it will only work until some other app on the phone tries to do the same thing.

+**UPDATE: May 28, 2020**: This post has been updated to clarify that beacon ranging must also be enabled for overflow area advertisements to be discovered when the app is not in the foreground.